shiki-ta/shiki-ta.github.io/_pages/about.md

 Zhenhao Zhang(章震豪),School of Information Science and Technology,ShanghaiTech University

 I am a Visit/Master student in ShanghaiTech University(VDI Center)under the supervision of Prof. Ye Shi, who is an expert in the field of Machine Learning.I will get my B.S.
-Degree at China University of Petroleum(East China) under the supervision of Prof. Yuquan Song,who is an expert in the field of Statistics.
+Degree at China University of Petroleum(East China) under the supervision of Prof. Yunquan Song,who is an expert in the field of Statistics.

 My research interest includes Reinforcement Learning, Computer Vision and Big Data.